spujadas/elk-docker/docs/index.md

 In the sample configuration file, make sure that you replace `elk` in `elk:5000` with the hostname or IP address of the ELK-serving host.

-You'll also need to copy the `logstash-forwarder.crt` file (which contains the CA certificate – or server certificate as the certificate is self-signed – for Logstash's Lumberjack input plugin) from the ELK image to `/etc/pki/tls/certs/logstash-forwarder.crt`.
+You'll also need to copy the `logstash-forwarder.crt` file (which contains the certificate authority's certificate – or server certificate as the certificate is self-signed – for Logstash's Lumberjack input plugin; see [Security considerations](#security-considerations) for more information on certificates) from the ELK image to `/etc/pki/tls/certs/logstash-forwarder.crt`.

 Lastly, you'll need to alter Logstash's Elasticsearch output plugin configuration (in `30-output.conf`) to remove the reference to the dynamic field `%{[@metadata][beat]}` in the `index` configuration option, as this field implies that a Beat is being used to forward logs.
 A minimal configuration file such as the following would work fine: